cuemacro/finmarketpy/README.md

 # Coding log

+* 07 Nov 2015 - Added feature to download tick data from Bloomberg (with example)
 * 05 Nov 2015 - Added intraday event study class (and example)
 * 02 Nov 2015 - Added easy wrapper for doing rolling correlations (and example)
 * 28 Oct 2015 - Added more sensitivity analysis for trading strategies